micah1701/node1/README.md

 # TypeScript API Framework

-A robust Node.js and TypeScript framework for building RESTful APIs with JWT authentication.
+A robust Node.js and TypeScript framework for building RESTful APIs with JWT authentication and encrypted key-value storage.

 ## Features